cben/mathdown/deployment/README.md

   - Without CNAME, Heroku can't work at all!

-~~That's why DNS was served by Cloudflare (free plan, just DNS "bypassing" their CDN).~~ **Alas, Cloudflare serves the apex mathdown.{net,com} with a TTL of 7 days**, which means a long outage for some users when the server IP changes [https://github.com/cben/mathdown/issues/104].
+~~That's why DNS was served by Cloudflare (free plan, just DNS "bypassing" their CDN).~~ **Alas, Cloudflare served the apex mathdown.{net,com} with a TTL of 7 days**, which means a long outage for some users when the server IP changes [https://github.com/cben/mathdown/issues/104].
+UPDATE 2016-10: a CloudFlare engineer wrote back saying they fixed something so this might work fine now.

 I've switched to DNSimple as my DNS, with TTL of 1-10min. mathdown.net, www.mathdown.net, mathdown.com, www.mathdown.com usually all point at RHcloud, though .net may be shunted to Heroku sometimes.